adityakakarla/recipe-rating-analysis/README.md

 To enable analysis of the data, I took multiple steps to clean the given datasets.

-1. Obtaining average rating for each recipe
+1. Obtaining average (mean) rating for each recipe
 - The recipes dataset contains unique recipes, while the interactions dataset contains user reviews.
 To obtain the average rating for each recipe, I had to match reviews to recipes based on the `id` column in recipes and the `recipe_id` column in interactions.
 - To do this, I first left merged the recipes and interactions datasets together.
 This meant that all recipes were maintained and interactions were only added if the corresponding recipe existed in recipes.
 - I filled all ratings of 0 with np.nan.
 When we fill out reviews on websites, we are usually given a scale from 1-5.
 Thus, a rating of 0 likely represents a missing value where a user did not submit a rating.